FUSE

 Crafting a Framework for Feeling

-Instead of obvious environmental cues or user data, I distilled these factors into a more abstract yet adaptable framework, each be measured on a 1-5 scale, designed to work seamlessly across all types of media, from articles to podcasts and music.
+Instead of obvious environmental cues or user data, I distilled these factors into a more abstract yet adaptable framework, each measured on a 1–5 scale, designed to work seamlessly across all types of media, from articles to podcasts and music.

 Here’s how I broke it down: